kno2502/amazon-associates-link-builder/readme.txt

 * Plugin released for beta testing

 == Upgrade Notice ==

+= 1.4.11 =
+Plugin is now available in Spanish, French and Italian languages.

 = 1.4.10 =
 Fix for customize theme issue and distorted page alignment for few users.